google/WebFundamentals/src/content/en/showcase/2017/voot.md

 These user engagement metrics show Voot.com performing similarly to the native app, without requiring the user to install anything.

-"We have moved the needle very significantly when it comes to user experience on "the Mobile Web by adopting PWA says Rajneel Kumar, SVP - Head of Product and "Technology for OTT and Digital Ventures at Viacom18.
-All the time and effort "we've spent on technology and UI changes as well as optimizations seem to be "showing very positive results.
-We are going to continue to refine this further "and we are confident that we will continue to see significant consumer lift.
+“We have moved the needle very significantly when it comes to user experience on the Mobile Web by adopting PWA” says Rajneel Kumar, SVP - Head of Product and Technology for OTT and Digital Ventures at Viacom18.
+“All the time and effort we’ve spent on technology and UI changes as well as optimizations seem to be showing very positive results.
+We are going to continue to refine this further and we are confident that we will continue to see significant consumer lift.”